zhangchitc/privy/README.md

    ORDERLY_PRIVATE_KEY=...
    ```

+   **Note:** The Orderly account ID is automatically derived from your wallet address and broker ID, so you don't need to set it manually.

 3. **Get your credentials from Privy Dashboard:**
    - **App ID & App Secret**: Found in your Privy Dashboard under App Settings
    - **Authorization ID & Secret**: